Inpatient Training Sites

 The university campus ward teams include one resident, two interns, and frequently third and fourth year medical students.
 Our non-traditional call cycle is a revolutionary model that is now termed the “drip system” and is being adopted by many programs across the country.
 In this model, every intern admits one to two patients daily with one weekend day off each week.
-Once a week each team will be designated as the “late stay” team and be responsible for admitting patients from 5-7pm.
-The benefits of this model include the avoidance of a “bolus” admission day, providing more time to spend with each new admission and a more predictable weekly schedule.

 Both of the Medical Intensive Care Units have sixteen beds, and are supervised by a pulmonologist/intensivist.
 Our Coronary Care Unit has sixteen beds which are shared between the medical cardiac patients and cardiothoracic surgery patients.
 This unit is supervised by a combination of medical and surgical faculty from our Cardiovascular Center of Excellence.
 Each unit is staffed by three residents, two interns, and nurse practitioners.